edgio-docs/edgio-docs/guides/troubleshooting.md

 #### Whitelisting Overview

-If you were to deploy your site not on {{ PRODUCT_NAME }}, you would have end-user requests from many different IP addresses.
-This is fine because your server would simply serve the requests.

-However, because you are running your site on {{ PRODUCT_NAME }}, all requests come in through four IP addresses, and servers are programmed to interpret this as some kind of DDoS attack.
+When you run your site on {{ PRODUCT_NAME }}, all requests come in through four IP addresses, and servers are programmed to interpret this as a DDoS attack.
 At this point, the server either blocks or rate-limits the requests.
 In either case, timeouts occur and 539 errors are returned.

-Usually the pattern is that your site works fine for a few days after deploying to {{ PRODUCT_NAME }}, then your server starts interpreting the requests as a DDoS attack.
+A typical pattern is that your site works fine for a few days after deploying to {{ PRODUCT_NAME }}, then your server starts interpreting the requests as a DDoS attack.

 To prevent this scenario, you must configure your server with whitelisted  {{ PRODUCT_NAME }}  IP addresses.
 See “IP Whitelist” in [Network Configuration](/guides/production).